ellysh/video-game-bots/InGameBots/process-memory-access.md

 There is a question, how to distinguish threads that are traversed by the `Thread32Next` WinAPI function?
 For example, you are trying to find a base address of the stack for the main thread. `THREADENTRY32` structure does not contain information about thread's ID in term of the process.
 There are threads' IDs in term of the Object Manager of Windows.
 But you can rely on assumption that TEB segments is sorted in the reverse order.
 This means that the TEB segment with the maximum base address matches to the main thread.
 The TEB segment with the next lower base address matches to the thread with the 1st ID in terms of the target process.
 Then TEB segment with the 2nd ID has the next lower base address and so on.
 You can check this assumption with a memory map of the target process that is provided by WinDbg debugger.

-## Heap Analyzing
+## Heap Analysis

-WinAPI provides a set of functions to traverse heap segments and blocks of the specified process.
-This approach is similar to traversing all threads in the system with a system snapshot.
-There are WinAPI functions that will be used in our example:
+WinAPI provides functions to traverse heap segments (and its blocks) of the specified process.
+This traversing happens in the same manner as we do it for threads.
+This is a list of these functions:

-1. `CreateToolhelp32Snapshot` function that makes a system snapshot.
+1. `CreateToolhelp32Snapshot` makes a system snapshot.

-2. [`Heap32ListFirst`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683432%28v=vs.85%29.aspx) function is used to start a heap segments traversing of the specified system snapshot.
-Output parameter of the function is a pointer to  [`HEAPLIST32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683449%28v=vs.85%29.aspx) structure with information of the first heap segment in the snapshot.
+2. [`Heap32ListFirst`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683432%28v=vs.85%29.aspx) starts to traverse heap segments of the specified snapshot.
+Output parameter of the function is a pointer to the  [`HEAPLIST32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683449%28v=vs.85%29.aspx) structure.
+This structure contains information  about the first heap segment in the snapshot.

-3. [`Heap32ListNext `](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683436%28v=vs.85%29.aspx) function is used to continue the heap segments traversing for the system snapshot.
+3. [`Heap32ListNext `](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683436%28v=vs.85%29.aspx) continues to traverse heap segments in the snapshot.
 It has the same output parameter as the `Heap32ListFirst` function.

-There are two extra WinAPI functions: [`Heap32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683245%28v=vs.85%29.aspx) and [`Heap32Next`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683440%28v=vs.85%29.aspx).
-These functions allow to traverse memory blocks inside the each heap segment.
+Also there are two extra WinAPI functions: [`Heap32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683245%28v=vs.85%29.aspx) and [`Heap32Next`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683440%28v=vs.85%29.aspx).
+These functions allow us to traverse memory blocks inside each heap segment.
 We will not use these functions in our example.
-Operation of traversing all memory blocks of a heap segment can take a considerable time for complex applications.
+Traversing of memory blocks takes considerable time for complex applications.

-There is a source code of [`HeapTraverse.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/HeapTraverse.cpp) application that retrieves base addresses of heap segments for a target process:
+There is a source code of the [`HeapTraverse.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/HeapTraverse.cpp) application:
 ```C++
 #include <windows.h>
 #include <tlhelp32.h>